DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

 Set the max search trials value
 ============================

-The default search trial is three to obtain quick results.
+The default search trials is only three to obtain quick results.
 In practice, to achieve better performace, the search trails value is recommended more than 30.
 The higher the ``max_trials`` value is, the better performace would obtain if the time is sufficient.

 .. code-block:: python